-- After power up, load all DRC coefficients per the DRC design. • - Enable either the pre-volume or post-volume DRC.
+- After power up, load all DRC coefficients per the DRC design. - Enable either the pre-volume or post-volume DRC.
+Note that to avoid a potential timing problem, there should be a 10-ms delay between a write to 0x96 and a write to 0x97.

-Figure 2-16 shows the positioning of the DRC block in the TAS5508A processing flow.
+Figure 2-16 shows the positioning of the DRC block in the TAS5518C processing flow.
 As seen, the DRC input can come either before or after soft volume control and loudness processing.